Bhargavi-hash/InkOn/README.md

-# InkOn
+# InkON

-A novel writing application built using java with gradle. v1.0.0
+A novel writing application using java with gradle. v1.0.0